caltechlibrary/acacia/htdocs/help/add-a-doi.md

 Add a DOI
 =========

-Doi can be submitted in two ways.
+DOI can be submitted in two ways.
 First is send an email to [submissions.authors@library.caltech.edu](email:submissions.authors@library.caltech.edu) or click on the [Add a DOI](/add-a-doi) link in the navigation above.